hockercobb/myEE551project/README.md

 ## Description

-I am currently studying Python, so I have only a preliminary idea for the project, but I will  improve this REANDME as I go deeper, and fianlly achieve my goals step by step.Thanks!
+I am currently studying Python, so I have only a preliminary idea for the project, but I will  improve this REANDME and my project as I go deeper, and fianlly achieve my goals step by step.Thanks!